The biggest Tech Turkeys of 2017

 It's a problem that's reached so many places that women anonymously created a "Shitty Media Men" list to call out egregious behavior by reporters and editors.

-It almost makes the rant by ex-Googler James Damore, that women may be biologically unfit to be in tech, seem tame in comparison.
+It almost makes the rant by ex-Googler James Damore, who argued that women may be biologically unfit to be in tech, seem tame in comparison.
 Almost.

-Beyond sexual harassment, we also saw the rise of fake news in our social network feeds, a disturbing amount of influence by Russia in the US presidential election last year and in driving outrage and dissent over hot-button issues like gun control, Black Lives Matter and the national anthem.
+Beyond sexual harassment, we also saw the rise of fake news in our social network feeds and revelations of a disturbing amount of influence by Russia in the US presidential election and in driving outrage over hot-button issues like gun control, Black Lives Matter and the national anthem.

-Facebook CEO Mark Zuckerberg and Twitter CEO Jack Dorsey have tried to combat the propaganda efforts, but it continues to bewilder them.
-As we're starting to learn, those trolls are smart and willing to adapt to any countermeasures thrown at them.
+Facebook CEO Mark Zuckerberg and Twitter CEO Jack Dorsey have tried to combat the propaganda efforts, but the problem continues to bewilder them.
+As we're starting to learn, those trolls are smart and willing to adapt to any countermeasures.

-Then there's Uber, whose myriad problems and eventual shake-up at the top is its own epic.
+Then there's Uber, whose litany of problems and eventual shake-up at the top is its own epic.

-Last, we can't not talk about security, which at this point deserves an annual honorary spot on this list.
-If not for the string of men accused of sexual behavior, Equifax losing half of America's Social Security numbers -- and the complicated way it attempted to handle the issue -- would've been a shoo-in for top turkey of 2017.
-Yahoo disclosing that all 3 billion of its accounts were hit in a 2013 attack might have been a close second.
+Last, we come inevitably to security, which at this point deserves an annual honorary spot on this list.
+If not for the string of men accused of sexual behavior, the shoo-in for top Tech Turkey of 2017 would have been Equifax losing half of America's Social Security numbers -- and the complicated way the company attempted to handle the issue.
+Yahoo disclosing this year that all 3 billion of its accounts were hit in a 2013 attack might have been a close second.

 You can also take solace in the fact that, well, 2017 is going to be over soon.
 Here's to a less Turkey-filled 2018!